 Pre-soak cranberries in warm water for 10 minutes.
 Drain really well in colander, pat dry with paper towel and set aside.
 Pre-soaking the dried fruit can prevent the dough from drying out however I didn’t do this step this time.

 Sift flour and spice into another large mixing bowl – add zest, sugar and yeast and whisk until combined.
 Make a well in the middle.

 Heat the milk and butter in a small saucepan over low heat until melted then add the milk and warm until mixture is only luke-warm.

 Add milk mixture with egg to dry ingredients and stir with a wooden spoon until combined, and mixture starts to come together.
 It should feel quite soft ideally.

 Continue bringing together in a ball using your hands and turn dough out onto a clean, flat, lightly floured surface and knead for 3 minutes, or until dough is fairly smooth; add flour to the board as required although try not to use too much.
 Form into a flattish round, add the chocolate and cranberries into the middle; fold over dough and knead until the add-ins are distributed throughout the dough, for around 3-4 more minutes, or until dough is smooth and springs back when pressed (this varies quite a lot so just go by feel).
 The add-ins do tend to fall out a bit at first but just place them back into the dough and continue kneading, it will come together.

-Place dough into a lightly greased bowl, cover with plastic wrap and a damp tea towel and stand in a warm, draft free place for 60 minutes or until doubled in size.
+Place dough into prepared bowl, cover with plastic wrap and a damp tea towel and stand in a warm, draft free place for 60 minutes or until doubled in size.
 I either use the oven or the microwave to store the bowl (turned off obviously).